 How long to Spend in Guadalupe Mountains NP

 The park itself wasn’t one of my favorite national parks I’ve visited.
 There are several good hikes, but overall I found quite a few of them to be average in my book.
-Devil’s Hall was by far my favorite and the one I recommend most.
+Devil’s Hall was by far my favorite hike and the one I recommend most.
 The others are ok depending on what you are looking for.

 For visits I would recommend 1 day, and maybe 2 days if there are a lot of things you really want to see.
 There are opportunities for longer multi-day back country hikes.
 I personally haven’t done backcountry in Guadalupe Mountains so I don’t know if that’s recommend.